All About Steve Harrison

 I have begun a collection of autographed tennis memorabilia.
 I have a ball signed by Jimmy Connors and a shoe autographed by former #1 ranked Jennifer Capriati.

-My grandfather is 102-years old and still in good health.
+My grandfather is 102 years old and still in good health.

-Sometimes when I’m speaking in public about something I’m passionate about (my kids, my clients etc.) I start to tear up.
-My staff get’s a little embarrassed.
-People tell me they appreciate my authenticity, but the truth is I myself get a little embarrassed when my emotions get the best of me.
+Sometimes when I’m speaking in public about something I’m passionate about (my kids, my clients, etc.) I start to tear up.
+My staff gets a little embarrassed.
+People tell me they appreciate my authenticity, but the truth is, I myself get a little embarrassed when my emotions get the best of me.

 I love Shakespeare and Derek Jacobi is my favorite actor of all time.
 Rent his Hamlet on Netflix and prepare to be amazed.
 I actually met him in person.

 I have one leg longer than the other.
-If you ever meet me in person, you’ll notice that my right shoe has an extra half-inch added to the soul.
+If you ever meet me in person, you’ll notice that my right shoe has an extra half-inch added to the sole.
 No one seems to notice or mention it – except my wife who calls me “Gimpy.”